Multisolitons in a gauged Skyrme-Maxwell model: Conclusions

 The objective of this work is to extend further previous analysis of the solution of the $U(1)$ gauged Skyrme model \cite{Piette:1997ny,Radu:2005jp,Livramento:2023keg} by considering the solutions with topological charges up to $Q=5$ coupled to the magnetic field.
 The gauged Skyrmions are topologically stable, they carry a local magnetic flux which induces magnetic moment of the configuration.

 We show that the the backreaction of the magnetic field strongly affects the usual structure of multisoliton solutions, in particular the discrete symmetry of ungauged Skyrmions becomes broken due to the presence of a circular magnetic flux.
-The first order phase transition to the toroidal Skyrmions is observed in the strong coupling regime for all configurations we studied.
-In such a limit the axially-symmetric gauged Skyrmions can be considered as embedded Hofions.
+The transformation to the toroidal Skyrmions is observed in the strong coupling regime for all configurations we studied.
 Similar pattern was also observed for conventional Skyrmions in the model with symmetry breaking potential \cite{Gudnason:2014jga}.

 The work here should be taken further by considering the electrically charged configurations with topological charge $Q>1$, the pattern of evolution of corresponding $Q=1$ gauged Skyrmion was discussed in our previous work \cite{Livramento:2023keg}.
 It might be also interesting to consider gauged Skyrmions in a model with a symmetry breaking potential.
 We hope we can address these issues in our future work.